npchien751/VA-WSC/README.md

 # USGS NWIS access:

-Pulls water level data from the USGS's NWIS website.
+Python script used to pull water level data from the USGS's NWIS website.
+Works for wells and extensometers.